 This movie had me crying so many times I couldn’t believe it.
 I was crying at the beginning, I was weeping in the middle, and I was utterly balling at the end.
 This is easily the best children’s movie I have ever watched by a landslide.

 The Lord of the Rings: Return of the King

 The Lord of the Rings trilogy is easily one of the most epic movie trilogies in cinema history and its final installment; the Oscar-winning Return of the King, is a great film.
 While it has a happy ending that sees the defeat of Sauron, the return of the King, and the Hobbits returning to the Shire, it’s a very bittersweet conclusion because Frodo is still not the same person.
 So he decides to leave Middle-Earth and go on his next journey with the Elves and it’s legitimately heartbreaking.

-When I went to watch Interstellar four years ago I didn’t realize how incredible the experience was going to be.
+When I went to watch Interstellar roughly six years ago I didn’t realize how incredible the experience was going to be.
 For nearly a year I had seen the teasers and trailers for this movie but I almost didn’t go see it.
 I’m SO glad I did.